Boxing on CBS: Notable moments

+On February 22, 1950, CBS broadcast a bout between Lavern Roach and Georgie Small.
+Roach sustained a fatal head injury during the bout and died the next day due to a subdural hemorrhage.
+He was the first boxing casualty of 1950 and one of the first boxers ever to suffer a fatal blow live on national television.

 Angelo Dundee, Muhammad Ali's trainer, was brought in to be Sugar Ray Leonard's trainer and manager.
 Long-time coaches Janks Morton, Dave Jacobs and lawyer Mike Trainer made up the rest of Leonard's team.
 Promoted by ABC-TV as their replacement for the aging Ali, Leonard made $40,000 for his first professional fight (then a record) against Puerto Rican Luis Vega.
 The fight was televised nationally on CBS-TV, and the novice Leonard won by a 6-round unanimous decision.

 For decades, from the 1920s to the 1980s, world championship matches in professional boxing were scheduled for fifteen rounds, but that changed after a November 13, 1982 WBA Lightweight title bout ended with the death of boxer Kim Duk-koo in a fight against Ray Mancini in the 14th round of a nationally televised championship fight on CBS.
 Exactly three months after the fatal fight, the WBC reduced the number of their championship fights to 12 rounds.
 It was also the last fight to air as part of strike replacement programming on CBS because of the NFL strike, which ended three days later.

-A then 14-0 Oscar De La Hoya appeared on a December 10, 1994 card for CBS.
+A then 14–0 Oscar De La Hoya appeared on a December 10, 1994 card for CBS.

 The last time CBS aired a live boxing event prior to 2012, was on January 20, 1997, when then-middleweight champion Bernard Hopkins knocked out Glen Johnson in the 11th round.